Stakeholder Statements

 The Quinte Conservation Board of Directors Provides Comment on the Alto High-Speed Rail Project

 In a unanimous vote of all 20 Board members, Quinte Conservation does not support either the northern or southern Alto corridor.
-The Board cites its statutory responsibility to protect watershed integrity, noting that the northern route may impact more than 40 Quinte Conservation properties and the southern route more than 25.
-Calls on the federal government to enhance existing VIA Rail passenger service along established corridors.
+Notes the northern route may impact more than 40 Quinte Conservation properties and the southern route more than 25.

 quinteconservation.ca